-The Front Street Farmers’ Market is beautifully nestled along the Trent Severn Waterway at 67 Front Street, Downtown Trenton.
+The Front Street Farmers’ Market is beautifully nestled along the Trent Severn Waterway at 67 Front St., Downtown Trenton.
 Visitors can find a wide variety of artisanal and produce vendors with products ranging from fruits, veggies, crafts to baked goods and more.
-Market hours are 8 a.m. – 1 p.m. every Wednesday and Saturday from May to October.
+Market hours are 8 a.m. – 1 p.m. every Wednesday and Saturday from May to October (Wednesday markets begin May 25).

 Find us on social media